liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/06-online-editing-office-365/03-creating-editing-files-office365.markdown

     ![Figure 2: Select the type of document you want to create.](../../../../images/office365-new.png)

 3. Enter the document's name in the *Title* field, and click *Save*.
-When you click *Save*, @product@ creates a temporary Documents and Media file and links it to the new Office 365&trade; file.
+When you click *Save*, @sharepoint@ creates a temporary Documents and Media file and links it to the new Office 365&trade; file.
 Your browser then opens a new window with that Office 365&trade; file so you can create its content.